GEOGUANSIN/GRE-Flashcards/README.md

 # GRE-Flashcards
-Run main.py to check the flashcards.
+Download and run main.py to check the flashcards.